webmobiledev3/d3-data-visualizations/README.md

 This is data visualizations using D3.js.
 ## D3: Data-Driven Documents
 D3 (or D3.js) is a JavaScript library for visualizing data using web standards.
 D3 helps you bring data to life using SVG, Canvas and HTML.
 D3 combines powerful visualization and interaction techniques with a data-driven approach to DOM manipulation, giving you the full capabilities of modern browsers and the freedom to design the right visual interface for your data.

+D3 allows you to bind arbitrary data to a Document Object Model (DOM), and then apply data-driven transformations to the document.
+For example, you can use D3 to generate an HTML table from an array of numbers.
+Or, use the same data to create an interactive SVG bar chart with smooth transitions and interaction.

+D3 is not a monolithic framework that seeks to provide every conceivable feature.
+Instead, D3 solves the crux of the problem: efficient manipulation of documents based on data.
+This avoids proprietary representation and affords extraordinary flexibility, exposing the full capabilities of web standards such as HTML, SVG, and CSS.
+With minimal overhead, D3 is extremely fast, supporting large datasets and dynamic behaviors for interaction and animation.
+D3’s functional style allows code reuse through a diverse collection of official and community-developed modules.
 ## Installing
 If you use npm, `npm install d3`.
 Otherwise, download the [latest release](https://github.com/d3/d3/releases/tag/v4.9.1).
 The released bundle supports anonymous AMD, CommonJS, and vanilla environments.
 You can load directly from [d3js.org](https://d3js.org/), [CDNJS](https://cdnjs.com/libraries/d3), or [unpkg](https://unpkg.com/d3@4.9.1/).
 For example: